gilzow/ezsql/readme.txt

 1. This is a screenshot of the Plugin Settings and the Admin Menu with some example reports.

 == Changelog ==

+= 4.11.15 =
+* Fixed some minor styles in the admin pages.
+* Added a feature to hide all the reports from the main admin menu.

 = 4.11.13 =
 * Fixed some minor bugs and improved the handling of multiple queries.